Standard Deviation (StdDev)

 - Need a robot or indicator based on this code?
 Order it on Freelance Go to Freelance

-Normally, this indicator is used as a constituent of other indicators.
-Thus, when Bollinger Bands is calculated, the value of the symbol standard deviation is added to its Moving Average.

-The market behavior represents the interchange of high trading activity and languid market.
-So, the indicator can be interpreted easily:

-- If its value is too low, i.e., the market is absolutely inactive, it makes sense to expect a spike soon;
+if the indicator value is too low (i.e., if the market is completely calm), it would be reasonable to expect the activity spike soon;

-- Otherwise, if it is extremely high, it most probably means that activity will decline soon.
+on the contrary, if the indicator is extremely high, this means that the activity will slow down soon.

 where: